Jake Fraley Player Props: Reds vs. Padres

-The Cincinnati Reds, including Jake Fraley (.333 batting average in his past 10 games), battle starter Michael Wacha and the San Diego Padres at Great American Ball Park, Saturday at 1:40 PM ET.
+On Sunday, Jake Fraley (.667 slugging percentage in past 10 games, including three home runs) and the Cincinnati Reds play the San Diego Padres, whose starting pitcher will be Adrian Morejon.
+First pitch is at 1:40 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Padres.
+He strung together two hits (going 2-for-4 with a double) in his most recent game against the Padres.

 Jake Fraley Game Info & Props vs. the Padres